featurist/pogoscript/guide.md

 Variables are the building blocks, but functions have all the fun.
 In PogoScript functions are called by passing arguments.
 Arguments can be numbers, strings or other expressions like variables or indeed the results of other functions.

-    is (wind speed) strong enough for my kite?
+    is (wind speed) strong enough for my kite

 Here we called a function named `is strong enough for my kite`.
 We passed one argument in parenthesis, `wind speed`.
-The question mark `?` on the end is optional but it helps it to be read like a question.

 The actual position of the arguments does not matter, in fact, we could call the same function like this:

-    (wind speed) is strong enough for my kite?
+    (wind speed) is strong enough for my kite

 Or

-    is strong enough for my (wind speed) kite?
+    is strong enough for my (wind speed) kite

 Neither of which read as well as the first, but are nevertheless effectively the same thing.